 “With great power comes great responsibility.”

-Not only a leader is responsible for himself, but for others too.
+Not only is a leader responsible for himself, but others too.

 That’s the main reason that not everyone can be a great leader.